 A Boynton Beach assault lawyer can negotiate with prosecutors on your behalf, make every effort to get charges reduced or dismissed whenever possible, and provide a thorough defense based on the unique facts of your case.

-Legal Definition of Assault
+What is the Legal Definition of Assault?

 A person commits assault if they intentionally and unlawfully threaten, by word or act, to do violence to another, have the apparent ability to carry out the threat at the time that it was made and, create a reasonable fear in the other person that such violence or harm is imminent.
 Florida Courts have consistently ruled that a verbal threat alone is not sufficient for assault, there must be some overt act that creates a reasonable fear that violence is about to occur.